popsim-consortium/adding-species-manuscript/adding_species_manuscript.md

-Purposes of generating population genetic simulations include testing and benchmarking inference methods, creating data for Approximate Bayesian Computation and for training machine learning methods, and providing comparative data for hypothesis testing, such as null models in selection analyses.
+Purposes of generating population genetic simulations include testing and benchmarking inference methods, creating data for Approximate Bayesian Computation and for training machine learning methods, providing comparative data for hypothesis testing, such as null models in selection analyses, and so on.
-These applications are more reliable and robust the more aspects of realism can be incorporated into the simulations, including linkage, recombination rate variation, demographic changes, and natural selection.
+These applications are more reliable and robust the more aspects of realism can be incorporated into the simulations, including linkage, recombination rate variation, demographic changes, and selection.
-So when choosing to generate realistic population genetic simulations for a species of interest, certain population and species genetic parameters should be known.
+When choosing to generate realistic population genetic simulations for a species of interest, certain population and species genetic parameters should be known.
-To run a population genetics simulation with the current standard of realism, regardless of the simulation program used, we would ideally have for the species:
+The current standard of realism, regardless of the simulation program used, would ideally include:

 1. a chromosome-level **genome assembly**,
 2. an estimate of **mutation rate**,
 3. an estimate of **recombination rate** (ideally, a genetic map),
-4. a **generation time** estimate,
+4. an estimate of **generation time**,
-5. at least one fitted **demographic model** (at least, the effective population size of a single-population model),
+5. at least one **demographic model** (as a minimum, the effective population size of a single-population),
-6. a **genome annotation** showing at least coding/noncoding regions, and
+6. a **genome annotation** showing at least coding and non-coding regions, and
 7. a **distribution of fitness effects** for mutations occurring in various annotated regions.

-Any simulation requires *some* choice for 1-5, although values may come from another closely-related species (though this must be an informed, not arbitrary, choice);
-clearly, a fully neutral simulation does not require the last two.
+Any simulation requires *some* choice for 1-5, although values may come from another closely-related species (though this must be an informed, not arbitrary, choice).
+Clearly, a fully neutral simulation does not require the last two.
 Furthermore, these parameters should be documented and citeable.

 Here we discuss all of these in more detail:

 1. A **genome assembly**,
 with contigs assembled at the chromosome level or nearly so.
-By using chromosome level information to simulate genomes, we indirectly simulate the effect of linked selection, as discussed above.
-Briefly, this includes reduced diversity around sites of selective sweeps, but the length of the resulting haplotypes and effects on chromosome ends can vary.
+By using chromosome level information to simulate genomes, we can indirectly simulate the effect of linkage and linked selection, as discussed above.
+Briefly, this includes more variation in simulation outcomes and reduced diversity around sites of selective sweeps, but the length of the resulting haplotypes and effects on chromosome ends can vary.

-Although few species currently have truly chromosome-level assemblies, we hope that many more will be available in the near future, thanks to the advent of long-read sequencing technologies (@Amarasinghe2020) and initiatives such as the Vertebrate Genomes Project (@Rhie2021) and the 10KP Genome Project (@Cheng2018)) that are making the effort to generate assemblies for all vertebrate species and 10,000 plant species.
+Although few species currently have truly chromosome-level assemblies, we hope that many more will be available in the near future, thanks to the advent of long-read sequencing technologies (@Amarasinghe2020) and genome initiatives like the Earth Biogenome (@Lewin2022) and its affiliated project networks (for example, Vertebrate Genomes (@Rhie2021), 10,000 Plants (@Cheng2018) and others, see https://www.earthbiogenome.org/affiliated-project-networks).

 2. It is also required that the species has a plausible and citeable **mutation rate** estimate.
-Phylogenetic mutation rate [TODO: ref], germline *de novo* mutations, or mutation rate estimates based on mutation accumulation studies [TODO: ref] are useful.
+Phylogenetic mutation rate [TODO: ref], germline *de-novo* mutation rate, or mutation rate estimates based on mutation accumulation studies [TODO: ref] are useful.
 Lacking one of these,
-it is common to use an estimate from another (hopefully closely related) species.
+it is common to use an estimate from another species, hopefully closely related.

 3. Since both mutation and recombination shape the genetic diversity of genomes, simulations also require a **recombination rate** estimate.
-Ideally, this should be a chromosome level recombination map, which allows more precise inference of the effect of selective interference.
+Ideally, this should be a chromosome level recombination map, which allows more precise simulation of the effect of recombination interference.
 At minimum, a citeable single recombination rate estimate for the whole genome is needed.
-Lacking this from the species of interest, it is common to use an estimate from another (hopefully closely related) species.
+Lacking this from the species of interest, it is common to use an estimate from another species, hopefully closely related.

-4. A **generation time** estimate is not in fact required for the simulations themselves, (these usually work with units of generations), but is an important part of natural history that is required to translate results (particularly, of historical demographic models) into real time units.
+4. A **generation time** estimate is not in fact required for the simulations themselves because these usually work in units of generations, but is an important part of natural history that is required to translate results into real time units, particularly for historical demographic models.

-5. Ideally, the species will have at least one citeable **demographic model** (or more than one because the appropriate demographic model to compare to a given dataset usually depends on the sampling location(s) of the data).
+5. The simulated species should have at least one citeable **demographic model** (or more than one because the appropriate demographic model to compare to a given dataset usually depends on the sampling location(s) of the data).
 A simulation of a population requires a specification of that population,